DeastinY/OverwatchWatcher/README.txt

 1. Install Python 3.5 and pip
 2. pip install -r requirements.txt should install all the necessary requirements.
 You may want to use a virtual environment for them.

-3.Linux
+Running:
+    Linux:
-    python ./app.py
+        ./app.py
-3.Windows
+    Windows
         python.exe ./app.py
-4. The first time it will look in "heroes/" for screenshots to build image data for individual heroes, needed for image recognition.
+4. The first time it starts, it will look in "heroes/" for screenshots to build image data for individual heroes, needed for image recognition.
 You will be prompted for the screenshots folder the app will use.

 **At the moment, some modification of the code is needed to alter resolution of screenshots*